-d.
+b.
 Admitted assets, if the buyer-lessor is a related party, or either admitted or nonadmitted assets if the buyer-lessor is not a related party.
+For purposes of this paragraph, related parties include those identified in SSAP No. 25 and entities created for the purpose of buying and leasing nonadmitted assets for the reporting entity and/or its affiliates.

+34. Under sale-leaseback accounting, any profit on the sale shall be deferred and amortized in proportion to the related gross rental charged to expense over the lease term, with the exception of a sale of real estate settled entirely in cash.

-For purposes of this paragraph, related parties include those identified in SSAP No. 25 and entities created for the purpose of buying and leasing nonadmitted assets for the reporting entity and/or its affiliates.Aor loss 24.
-A sale of real estate, settled entirely in cash, that is accompanied by a leaseback of all or any part of the property for all or part of its remaining economic life shall be accounted for by the buyer-lessor and seller-lessee as a purchase and operating lease and a sale and an operating lease, respectively.
-The sale and gain or loss shall be recognized directly to special surplus funds and subsequently amortized to unassigned funds (surplus) over the lease term.
+35. A sale of real estate, settled entirely in cash, that is accompanied by a leaseback of all or any part of the property, plant or equipment for all or part of its remaining economic life shall be accounted for by the buyer-lessor and seller-lessee as a purchase and operating lease and a sale and an operating lease, respectively.
+The sale and gain shall be recognized directly to special surplus funds and subsequently amortized to unassigned funds (surplus) over the lease term.
 (Staff Note – This paragraph was from the original SSAP and includes guidance specific to statutory accounting.)

+Deposit Method and Financing Method

+36. The deposit method is used when the transaction involves a sale-leaseback of nonadmitted assets to a related party.
+To the extent that leases between related parties are, in substance, arms-length transactions the guidance in this statement shall be applied.
+The determination of whether related party leases qualify as arms-length transactions is addressed in SSAP No. 25.
 (Staff Note – This language was retained from the prior version of the SSAP and covers items specific to statutory accounting.)